Indiana University of Pennsylvania: Academics

 Robert E. Cook Honors College was founded to offer a seminar style, discourse-based liberal studies curriculum.

 Accolades

-IUP faculty has won nearly 60 Fulbright Exchange Awards since 1959, enabling them to study and conduct research in 27 countries.
-Two faculty members have been awarded the Rome Prize.

 IUP students have earned accolades including: Fulbright Scholar, Phi Kappa Phi grants, Barry M. Goldwater Scholar, Ronald E. McNair Scholar, Gilman Scholar, Finnegan Fellow, and the PaSSHE Ali-Zaidi award.

 The Penn

 Founded in 1924, The Penn is IUP student body's official newspaper.
 It has won 3 Student Keystone Media Awards in 2018 and one nomination in 2019.

 Rankings

 The 2020 Washington Monthly College Rankings of National Universities ranks IUP 193rd out of 388 schools.

 Campus

 IUP's 374 acre main campus is a mix of 62 old and new red brick structures.
 Its original building, a Victorian structure named John Sutton Hall once housed the entire school.
-Today Sutton Hall is listed on the National Register of Historic Places.
-It stands at the heart of campus—there was a fight to preserve it in 1974 when the administration scheduled it for demolition.
-Ironically, today it houses many administrative offices and reception areas.
+Sutton Hall has been named to the National Register of Historic Places.
+There was a fight to preserve Sutton Hall in 1974 when the administration scheduled it for demolition.
+Today it houses many administrative offices and reception areas.
 Breezedale Alumni Center is also listed on the National Register of Historic Places.
-The Victorian mansion was once home to a Pennsylvania Supreme Court Justice.
+The Victorian mansion was once home to John P. Elkin, a Pennsylvania Supreme Court Justice.

-The campus boasts a planetarium, University Museum, black box theater, Hadley Union Building (HUB), extensive music library, and a newly remodeled Cogswell Hall for the university's music community.
+The campus encompasses a planetarium, a museum, a black box theater, the Hadley Union Building (HUB), an extensive music library, and a newly remodeled Cogswell Hall for the university's music community.
 Stapleton Library boasts 900,000-plus bound volumes and over 2 million microform units.
 At the heart of campus is the Oak Grove.
-Many alumni recall this spot because of its centrality and the many events that occur there.
-In January 2000 former President Lawrence K. Pettit established a board to create the Allegheny Arboretum at IUP.
+In January 2000, former President Lawrence K. Pettit established a board to create the Allegheny Arboretum at IUP.
 This group works to furnish the Oak Grove with flora native to the region.
 The university also operates an academy of Culinary Arts in Punxsutawney and a police academy at its main campus.

 The university's Student Cooperative Association also owns College Lodge several miles from campus.
 It provides skiing, biking, hiking, and disc golfing opportunities.
 Boat access is also made available through the Cooperative Association.

-Over the last five years, IUP has demolished most of the 1970 era dormitories on campus.
-Demolition began during summer 2006 and facilities are being replaced with modern suites.
-Construction is ongoing with seven new dormitories completed for Fall 2009.
-Two more suite-style buildings were completed by Fall 2010.
+IUP has demolished most of its 1970s-era dormitories, beginning in 2006; facilities are being replaced with modern suites.
+Seven new dormitories were completed for Fall 2009.
+Two more were completed by Fall 2010.
 That semester, the ribbon cutting ceremony at Stephenson Hall was considered to have finished the four-year-long "residence hall revival".
 These suite-style rooms are similar to those being built at other universities in PASSHE.